akhileshpok/Threat_Detection_In_Network_Traffic/model_card/model_card_multiclass.md

 - **Preprocessing**: PCA for dimensionality reduction, SMOTE for class imbalance, and standard normalization
 - **Data source**: [CICIDS2017 dataset](https://www.unb.ca/cic/datasets/ids-2017.html)

+> ⚠️ **Note**: Due to significant computational and time constraints, the entire model pipeline — including preprocessing, training, hyperparameter tuning, and evaluation — was conducted on a **subset** of the original dataset.
+The subset was carefully sampled to preserve the original class distribution while reducing processing time.
+Therefore, the reported performance metrics reflect this sampled subset and may vary when applied to the full dataset or real-world traffic.

 ### Data Sampling and Split Methodology

 Due to computational and time constraints, a stratified subset of approximately 20,000 samples was created from the full CICIDS2017 dataset.
 This was achieved by: